 This week’s recipe is for Zucchini Fritters.
-Zucchini fritters are a traditional Turkish dish they call mücver, and serve with seasoned yogurt.
-I am not a huge fan of summer squash, but I love these warm, crispy cakes topped with sour cream.
+Zucchini fritters are a traditional Turkish dish they call mücver, and serve with a seasoned dipping sauce.
+I am not a huge fan of summer squash, but I love these warm, crispy cakes topped with plant-yogurt.
 They make a great after-school snack for your little ones, or appetizer at your next dinner party.
 3

 Recipe Variations: To maximize fritter crispiness, one can place grated zucchini in a wire strainer placed over a bowl, stir in salt, and let stand 10-20 minutes until liquid has drained out of zucchini.
 Wrap zucchini in paper towels/cheese cloth and press/wring out remaining moisture.
 Make fritters following recipe below (it may need a little more salt), and then crisp on a baking sheet in a 200F oven for 10+ minutes before serving.

-Mexican-style: Use cheddar or jack cheese.
-Substitute some zucchini with whole beans, corn kernels, diced red bell pepper, (minced jalapeño for spice lovers) and cumin in batter.
+Mexican-style: Substitute some zucchini with whole beans, corn kernels, diced red bell pepper, (minced jalapeño for spice lovers) and cumin in batter.
 Top fritters with salsa and guacamole.

 Chinese-style: Substitute some zucchini with julienned red cabbage, grated carrots, and diced water chestnuts in batter.
-Omit cheese.
 Top fritters with hoisin sauce.